story-ai/story-ai.github.io/english-lit.md

       header: Subject Content
       text:
         - >-
-          This course follows the UK’s Department of Education specification for GCSE level mathematics.
-Each topic (Number, Algebra, Ratio, Proportion and rates of change, Geometry and measures, Probability, Statistics) has been broken down into smaller nuggets of learning.
+          Story’s GCSE English Literature courses are completely aligned to the essential subject content, each topic (detailed study, reading comprehension and reading critically, writing) has been broken down into smaller nuggets of learning.
 We think of these nuggets as bite-sized pieces of learning.
       image:
         alignment: right
         url: /img/Rocket.svg